| The Tau Cross

 Franciscans adopted the initials SFO) the Third Order Secular should be indicated by the

+initials TOS while the Third Order Regular is identified by the initials TOR.
 It is important to note that it is incorrect to use the date of 1447

 as the origin of the TOR since this date refers only to the centralization or federation